When to apply?

 We are an Early Learning and Childcare Partner Provider for Aberdeen City Council.
 Parents of children in the Nursery who are eligible for the Early Learning and Childcare Grant will receive a maximum of £2,160 towards the cost of Nursery fees.
 The funding is paid directly by the Council to the College on a termly basis and will be deducted from your termly invoice.

-We also accept Childcare Vouchers.
+We also accept payment by Childcare Vouchers and Tax-Free Childcare.
 Further details may be obtained from the Cash Office.

-Flexible wrap around care is available from 7:00 am to 6:00 pm.
+Flexible Out of Hours Care is available from 7:00 am to 6:00 pm.
 This provision is registered with the Care Inspectorate.

 Breakfast Club, open to all Nursery and Junior School children, is from 7:00 am - 8:15 am.
 The Breakfast Club is located in the Dining Hall and children are able to enjoy breakfast (cost is included in the session fee).